Create and manage target group

 ip a del 127.0.0.1 dev lo

-# The private IP address of the DSRNLB that this target instance will be associated with in the target group
+# Private IP address of the DSRNLB associated with the target group

 ip a add 172.30.4.237/32 dev lo